StarLederer/vite-plugin-fs/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![License][license-src]][license-href]

-Interact with fs by fetching requests from a local API.
+Interact with fs by fetching requests to a local API.

 > **New:** SSR and production builds have been somewhat tested.
 No signs of this plugin were found.
 This plugin is now somewhat safe to deploy.